Rio Olympic preparations "worst" ever - Coates

 The first Games on the South American continent have been plagued by delays, rising costs and bad communication between different levels of the Brazilian government and organisers, prompting criticism from international sports federations.

-"The support of the International Olympic Committee is also crucial," the statement added.

-"We have an historic mission: to organise the first Olympic and Paralympic Games in Brazil and in South America.
-We are going to achieve this.
-In 2016, Rio will host an excellent Games that will be delivered absolutely within the agreed timelines and budgets."

-The IOC announced a series of measures earlier this month to kick-start lagging preparations.
+The IOC announced a series of measures earlier this month to kick-start lagging preparations, including employing extra monitors and sending project managers and teams of experts.

-"These measures include dedicated joint task forces with the organisers, recruitment of a local construction manager, creating a high-level decision-making body bringing together the IOC, government and all key partners of the project, and more regular visits by Olympic Games executive director Gilbert Felli," the IOC said in a statement.

-"Mr Felli has received a very positive response on the ground in the past few days, and a number of recent developments show that things are moving in the right direction.
+"The IOC has formed a special task force to try and speed up preparations but the situation is critical on the ground," Coates said earlier in a statement released by the Australian Olympic Commission.

+"The IOC has adopted a more hands-on role, it is unprecedented for the IOC but there is no plan B. We are going to Rio.

 Brazil has been under the spotlight for the more immediate concern of the soccer World Cup finals starting in June.